Jadir (footballer): Career

 Jadir is bet known for his time spent at Flamengo, playing alongside Dequinha and Jordan in the defense that captured three consecutive Campeonato Carioca titles - 1953-54-55.
 In total he played in 472 games for Flamengo (270 wins, 91 draws, 101 losses) and scored five goals.
 Jadir has the 9th most appearances by a player in Flamengo history.

 In 1962 after leaving Flamengo, he appeared in a single game for Cruzeiro and later moved to Botafogo, winning the Campeonato Carioca again that year.
 Some sources indicate he played briefly for Spain's Mallorca before retiring.

-For the Brazilian National Team, Jadir appeared in six matches (two against Portugal, two against Argentina, one against Bulgaria and one against Paraguay) earning five wins and one defeat.
+For the Brazil National Team, Jadir appeared in six matches (two against Portugal, two against Argentina, one against Bulgaria and one against Paraguay) earning five wins and one defeat.